sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/filezilla-sftpplus-server.rst

 showing how you can use Filezilla Client with SFTPPlus to perform basic actions.
-We are using Filezilla Client as an example, since it is one of the more commonly used GUI based client software used by our customers.
+We are using Filezilla Client as an example, since it is one of the more commonly used GUI-based client software used by our customers.
 While we support multiple operating systems, this guide is based on the Windows platform.